Entropy Rate Maximization of Markov Decision Processes under Linear Temporal Logic Tasks: Conclusion

-\end{mypro} \begin{pf} The main idea of the proof is as follows.
-We first translate the entropy rate maximum problem to a total expected reward problem.
-Then we prove that the optimal solution $\gamma^{*}(s,a)$ of LP~(\ref{opt2:obj})-(\ref{opt2:con4}) can generate a policy by Equation~(\ref{policy1}) and (\ref{policy2}) that maximizes the reward.
+Finally, we proceed to prove Proposition~\ref{prop:transientoptimal}.
+The idea is to first translate the entropy rate problem to a total expected reward problem and then prove that the optimal solution of program \eqref{opt2:obj}-\eqref{opt2:con4} maximizes the total expect reward.